sandervandevelde/MQTTBrokerPrivatePreview/README.md

-   "type": "MQTT.EventPublished", // set type for all MQTT messages enveloped by the service "source": "testnamespace", // namespace name "subject": "campus/buildings/building17", // topic of the MQTT publish request "mqtttopic": " campus/buildings/building17" // topic of the MQTT publish request "data_base64": {
+   "type": "MQTT.EventPublished", // set type for all MQTT messages enveloped by the service "source": "testnamespace", // namespace name "subject": "campus/buildings/building17", // topic of the MQTT publish request "data_base64": {
           IlRlbXAiOiAiNzAiLAoiaHVtaWRpdHkiOiAiNDAiCg==
   }